Alanaktion/alanaktion.github.io/resume.md

 - Developed open-source project management system - [phproject.org](http://www.phproject.org/)
   - Currently in use by entire company to track projects, tasks, bugs, and kaizens.
 - 2014 Employee of the Year

+**Lead Developer** - Cubik Network, 2012 - 2013

+- Developed a flexible PHP-based social network platform
+- Designed a responsive app interface for the web site
+- Set up and maintained Apache-based Linux web servers

+**Designer** - Driscoll for Senate, 2012

+- Designed branding for campaign including logo and colors
+- Built and maintained responsive website

 ### Awards